 - (a) Based upon 10,671,503 shares of Crossmann common stock outstanding at December 31, 2001.
 The base merger consideration for each share of Crossmann common stock will consist of a combination of \$17.60 in cash and a fraction of a share of Beazer common stock based on a stock value calculated by taking the average closing price of Beazer common stock as reported for New York Stock Exchange composite transactions for the 15 consecutive trading days ending on, and including, the third trading day prior to the Crossmann stockholder meeting.
-For purposes of the pro forma adjustments, Beazer's common stock has been valued at \$89.20 per share-the closing price of Beazer's common stock on March 8, 2002.
+For purposes of the pro forma adjustments, Beazer's common stock has been valued at \$81.50 per share-the closing price of Beazer's common stock on January 29, 2002, the day prior to the public announcement of the merger.
 Excludes the effect of 252,203 options outstanding and exercisable at December 31, 2001 to purchase Crossmann common stock at an average exercise price of \$19.85 per share. - (4) To eliminate the historical stockholders' equity of Crossmann.

-BEAZER HOMES USA, INC.

-UNAUDITED PRO FORMA COMBINED CONDENSED STATEMENT OF OPERATIONS

-YEAR ENDED SEPTEMBER 30, 2001

-(In Thousands, Except Per Share Data)
+Beazer Homes USA, INC. UNAUDITED PRO FORMA COMBINED CONDENSED STATEMENT OF OPERATIONS YEAR ENDED SEPTEMBER 30, 2001 (In Thousands, Except Per Share Data)